- 1 cup all purpose flour (maida, plain flour)

-- 1 teaspoon salt adjust to taste
+- 1 tsp salt (1)

-- 1/2 teaspoon baking soda
+- 1/2 tsp baking soda

-- 1/2 teaspoon cumin seeds (jeera)
+- 1/2 tsp cumin seeds (jeera)

-- 1 teaspoon ginger finely chopped
+- 1 tsp finely chopped ginger

-- 2 tablespoons cilantro finely chopped
+- 2 tbsp finely chopped cilantro (hara dhania)

-- Oil to fry
+Oil to fry

-- To make batter, mix all the dry ingredients together, all-purpose flour, rice flour, salt, baking soda, and cumin seeds.
+To make batter, mix all the dry ingredients together, all-purpose flour, rice flour, salt, baking soda, and cumin seeds.
 Add yogurt mix it well add the water to make thick batter.
 Add remaining ingredients ginger, green chili, and cilantro.
 Set aside for about 15-20 minutes.
 Batter will be light and fluffy.

-- Heat the oil on medium heat.
+Heat the oil on medium heat.
 The frying pan should have about 1 inch of oil.
 To check if the oil is ready, put little batter in oil.
 The batter should sizzle and come up but not change color right away.
 If oil is very hot bondas will not cook through and will not be crispy.

 Place about 2 tablespoon of batter into the oil with your fingers.
 Fry bondas in small batches.
 Fry them until golden-brown all around.
 This should take about 3-4 minutes.

-- Mysore bonda should be crispy from outside and should be soft inside.
+Mysore bond a should be crispy from outside and should be soft inside.